 - To facilitate online and in person opportunities for the sharing of best practice, collaboration, and peer education.

 - To ensure that members of UMHAN are kept up to date with key information about current policy and disability rights and equipped to apply this knowledge in their work.

 - To develop and grow our membership to provide an active forum of support across the UK.

-Remove the barriers to the full participation of people with mental health difficulties in higher education and beyond, encouraging the development of a culture in which people with mental health difficulties studying in higher education is a mainstream notion.
+Remove the barriers to the full participation of people with mental health conditions in higher education and beyond, encouraging the development of a culture in which people with mental health conditions studying in higher education is a mainstream notion.

-- To raise awareness of mental health inequality and reduce stigma surrounding mental health difficulties via local and national initiatives, training programmes, and campaigns.
+- To raise awareness of mental health inequality and reduce stigma surrounding mental health conditions via local and national initiatives, training programmes, and campaigns.

-- To improve inclusivity in Higher Education, and promote excellence in the quality of support services provided, for students with mental health difficulties.
+- To improve inclusivity in Higher Education, and promote excellence in the quality of support services provided, for students with mental health conditions.

-- To encourage and support UMHAN members to be actively involved in disseminating key messages about mental health difficulties in HE and society generally.
+- To encourage and support UMHAN members to be actively involved in disseminating key messages about mental health conditions in HE and society generally.